PedroMiguel424/benjvi.github.io/_drafts/2021-09-11-honduras-trip-1.markdown

 The most recommendable option is to fly direct to Atlanta (Miami/Houston may also be an option) on a longer 26/28h itinerary, giving just enough time to sleep overnight in a hotel.
 On the return journey, the schedule works out better, having a single short layover for a (somewhat) manageable 16-18h total journey time.

 ![takeoff from toncontin]({{site.url}}/img/hn/tegus-takeoff.jpg)
-This will leave you well-prepared for the excitement of the landing at Toncontín airport in Tegucigalpa, which is a dramatic one.
+I found being well-rested to be a good way to prepare for the excitement of the landing at Toncontín airport in Tegucigalpa, which is a dramatic one.
 The plane needs to bank left while flying incredibly low over the city, giving the first close-up view of the houses below.
 The pilot must judge this turn very accurately because there is no straight approach to the runway.
 When the turn reaches its apex you're already reaching the runway and they need to get the wheels on the ground ASAP.
 The runway is just barely long enough for the larger jets (of the type you would arrive on from the US) to come to a stop before running out of road.

+Perhaps fortunately for future visitors, this intense landing will no longer be on the cards for arrivals to Honduras.
+The new airport in Palmerola will open to accomodate international flights as of October 2021.
+Although I will miss the unique experience of the landing, the new airport should make flights to Honduras more accessible.

+[TODO insert youtube landing video]
 ![on the tarmac at toncontin]({{site.url}}/img/hn/toncontin-runway.jpg)

-The interior of the airport is also quite stimulating.
+The interior of the airport at Toncontin is also quite stimulating.
 On exiting customs you're faced with an enormous scrum of people at arrivals.
 As Hondurans (and indeed Latinos in general) are tightly-knit, sociable people, its very common for entire extended families to go to the airport and wait excitedly at arrivals for their loved one's arrival.
 Conversely at departures, there is a similar scrum of people feeling the more mixed emotions of goodbyes.

 The next day, we set out to drive across the country to the island of Roatan.
 This is a long drive, and several stops are required.
 It should also be noted that careful attention as well as a judicious amount of defensiveness is advisable on the roads in Honduras.